crossplane/crossplane/design/one-pager-managed-resource-api-design.md

   Memorystore instances are external resources.
 * _Managed resource_.
 The Crossplane representation of an external resource.
 The `RDSInstance` and `CloudMemorystoreInstance` kinds are managed resources.
-* _Claim_.
-The Crossplane representation of a request for the allocation of a managed resource.
-Resource claims typically represent the need for a managed resource that implements a particular protocol.
-MySQLInstance and RedisCluster are examples of resource claims.
 * _Provider_.
 Cloud provider such as GCP, AWS, Azure offering IaaS, cloud networking, and managed services.
 * _Spec_.
 The sub-resource of Kubernetes resources that represents the desired state of the user.
 * _Status_ The sub-resource of Kubernetes resources that represents the most up-to-date information about the resource.